futurestar425/TradingDapp/README.md

-# TailAdmin React - Free React Tailwind Admin Dashboard Template
+# TailAdmin React - Free React Tailwind Admin Dashboard Template.

 TailAdmin is a free and open-source admin dashboard template built on **React